harshbari-153/PARAKH/README.md

-# Parakh - Verifiable College Review Platform
+# Parakh - Unambigious College Review Platform

 ## Introduction
 In many college review websites, exaggerated and ambiguous reviews mislead students into making incorrect decisions.
 Colleges often post generic statements such as _"Our college ranks high in research and development,"_ which are neither completely true nor completely false.
 This results in unaccountable and unverifiable reviews.